oatkiller/harmony-collections/README.md

 # Shim Usage

-The function `attach` is exported along with Map, WeakMap, and Set which will inspect the global object for the existence of Map, WeakMap, and Set in turn and add ones that are missing.
+The function `attachIfMissing` is exported along with Map, WeakMap, and Set which will inspect the global object for the existence of Map, WeakMap, and Set in turn and add ones that are missing.
 Each one is checked separately because WeakMap's existence predates the other two so there's no guarantee which may already exist.
 If the global object is the window then `attach` is automatically executed.

 # Collections Usage